Walkout entries, doors, stairs, and patios that connect the basement to the yard.

 Does a walkout basement add more value than a standard basement?
 Yes.
 Walkout basements with direct outdoor access typically add more resale value because they feel more like above-grade living space.
 Natural light, outdoor access, and the option for a separate entrance (for rental units) all contribute to higher appraised value.

 Can a walkout basement be a separate rental unit?
-Absolutely — and walkout basements are ideal for this because they have their own exterior entrance.
+Absolutely, and walkout basements are ideal for this because they have their own exterior entrance.
 With a kitchen, bedroom(s), bathroom, and separate utilities (or metered sub-panels), a walkout ADU is a fully self-contained living space.
 We build walkout rental units regularly and know the local ADU regulations.

-Make the most of your walkout.
-Call 801-515-3473 for a free consultation.
+Plan the walkout properly.
+Call 801-515-3473 for a free estimate.

-Utah Basement Finishing — 369 E 900 S #235, Salt Lake City, UT 84111 | Mon–Sat 8am–6pm
+Utah Basement Finishing, 369 E 900 S #235, Salt Lake City, UT 84111 | Mon–Sat 8am–6pm